google/santa-tracker-web/README.md

 ## Sound

-Santa Tracker uses an audio library known as kplay, which is inspired by [Klang](https://jshakansson.se/portfolio/item/santatracker) and reads its config files.
-It exists in the prod "host" only, but can be triggered by API calls in scenes.
+Santa Tracker uses an audio library known which exists in the prod "host" only, but can be triggered by API calls in scenes.
+This is largely undocumented and provided by an external vendor.
+If you're interested in the audio source files, they are in the repo under `static/audio` (and are licensed, as mentioned below, as CC-BY-NC).

-It plays audio triggers which play temporary sounds (e.g., a button click) or loops (audio tracks).
+The audio library plays audio triggers which play temporary sounds (e.g., a button click) or loops (audio tracks).
 Scenes can be configured with audio triggers to start with (via `api.config({sound: [...]})`) which will cause all previous audio to stop, good for shutting down previous games.

 ## Translations